malczuuu/uiot/uiot-service-connectivity/README.md

 # uIoT Service Rooms

-Microservice for rooms management.
+A microservice for rooms management.
 Offers REST API endpoints for connectivity management and for RabbitMQ integration.

 | Ports  | Description |